 Whether you’re an in-house SEO content writer, a DIY business owner, or a freelance SEO copywriter, this 27-point checklist will help you write engaging, Google-happy content—every time.

 – Do you have enough information about your target reader?

-It’s important to interview new clients and learn more about their company, their USP and their competition.
 Not sure what questions to ask to get the copywriting ball rolling?
-Here’s a list of 31 questions you can start with today.
+Here’s a list of 64 questions you can start with today.

-When you’re blogging, it’s tempting to write about whatever strikes your fancy.
-The challenge is, what interests you may not interest your readers.
-If you want to make sure you’re writing must-read content, sites like Quora, LinkedIn, Google Trends and BuzzSumo can help spark some ideas.
+When you’re blogging, writing about whatever strikes your fancy is tempting.
+The challenge is that what interests you may not interest your readers.
+If you want to ensure you’re writing must-read content, sites like Reddit, LinkedIn, Google Trends, and BuzzSumo can help spark some ideas.
 Plus, you can learn how your target customer thinks and writes about what you offer — which you can mirror back in blog posts and sales pages.

 – Did you conduct keyphrase research?

 Yes, keyphrase research (and content optimization) is still a crucial SEO step.
 If you don’t give Google some keyphrase “cues,” your page probably won’t position the way you want.

 Use a keyphrase research tool and find possible keyphrases for your page or post.
 As a hint: if you are tightly focusing on a topic, long-tail keyphrases are your best bet.
 Here’s more information about why long-tail keyphrases are so important.

 If you are researching B2B keyphrases, know that the “traditional” keyphrase research steps may not apply.
 Here’s more information about what to do if B2B keyphrase research doesn’t work.

 Finally, there may be times when you want to ignore Google and write what you want.
 Here’s when it’s okay to do.